trustathsh/irongenlog/README.md

 with ready-to-use testing certificates.

-The remaining configuration parameters can be done through the `irongenlog.properties` file in the irongenlog package.
+The remaining configuration parameters can be done through the `irongenlog.yml` file in the irongenlog package.
 In general you have to specify:

 * the logstash server websocket URL,
 * the MAPS URL and credentials.

-Have a look at the comments in `irongenlog.properties`
+Have a look at the comments in `irongenlog.yml`

 Secondly you have to setup logstash: